RobinHerbots/Inputmask/README.md

 ```

 ### placeholder
 Specify a placeholder for a definition.
+This can also be a function.

 ### set defaults
 Defaults can be set as below.